particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M635 M-SoM and Muon update 2024-07-09

+Updated the cellular modem model number of the M635 M-SoM and Muon from BG95-M5 to BG95-S5.

 ### API minimum TLS version 2024-07-09

 Requests to api.particle.io now require TLSv1.2+ or later.